Antinoe/PPG-GoreGalore/README.md

 _"You’ll hear every snap, shriek, and splatter..."_

-From weak gasps to gut-wrenching shrieks, **Gore Galore** gives every injury a voice — and every bone a breaking point!
+From weak gasps to gut-wrenching shrieks, **Gore Galore** gives every injury a voice.. and every bone a breaking point!

 Featuring iconic screams and crunches from the classic browser game _Happy Wheels_, this mod turns every moment of violence into a full-blown audio nightmare..

 ---

 ## 📃 Features
-- 😫 Every Human gets a randomly assigned voice profile — men, women, and children alike!
+- 😫 Every Human gets a randomly assigned voice profile!
+Men, women, and children alike!
 - 🍖 Gruesome, layered gore sounds: bone snaps, torso splits, pelvis bursts, chest explosions, and more...
 - ⚙️ Turn features On/Off in the Config Menu: Voices, Falling Screams, General Gore noises, and Limb Burst sounds.